pauljmello/Transformer-Attention-Bench/README.md

 | 11 | Kimi K2 | 51.0% | 95.5% | 31s | -2.2% |

 All MLP transformer variants converge to nearly identical performance (51-53%) regardless of attention mechanism, demonstrating that attention cannot compensate for the lack of spatial awareness in fully connected architectures.
-The 25-80% training time overhead from attention mechanisms provides no meaningful improvemensts for MLPs on image classification tasks, especially in generalization.
+The 25-80% training time overhead from attention mechanisms provides no meaningful improvements for MLPs on image classification tasks, especially in generalization.

 ## Summary